EchoThread Comment Widget Documentation

 Commenter sign-in

-Visitors sign in with Google or GitHub via OAuth.
+Visitors can also sign in with Google or GitHub via OAuth.
 No passwords to manage, no separate accounts to create.
 The sign-in flow happens inside the widget without navigating away from your page.

 Site owner sign-in